Current Lab Members

-Yunyi is a summer research student, who is completing her Honours BA in Kinesiology.
-She will examine motor improvement with functional electrical stimulation (FES) cycling in stroke patients.
-Specifically, her work focuses on the link between aerobic exercise intensity and motor recovery, as well as aerobic minute progression during FES sessions.
+Yunyi is an undergradate student completing her Honours BA in Kinesiology.
+Specifically, her work focuses on the link between aerobic exercise intensity and motor recovery.
 Her non-academic interests include jogging, reading, and exploring new places with friends.

 Justin Watts - MSc Student

 Justin is a Mater’s student in the Neuroscience program at the University of Western Ontario.
 His Master’s research is focused on investigating the effects of various lower extremity somatosensory stimulation and posture variation on cortical activation using fNIRS in healthy participants to examine naturalistic mobility.
 He completed his Bachelor’s degree at the University of Western Ontario with an Honours Specialization in Kinesiology.
 Outside of the lab, he enjoys travelling, exercising, and spending time with friends and family.